Walking is for the old generation. Gen X is too cool to walk and that is why the market for Hoverboards is doing a roaring trade.

 4. Moving Forward and Backward

-Once you have mastered the art of standing on the board, you can proceed moving forward or backwards.
+Once you have mastered the art of standing on the board, you can proceed moving forward or backward.

 So, if you want to move forward, adopt a forward motion to go ahead.
 You can bend your knees to control the motion effectively but don’t overdo it!
 If you put too much pressure or lean too much, you can lose your balance and fall down.